Public Wi-Fi Security Risks

 Identity Theft

 Cybercriminals exploit unsuspecting users’ personal data for malicious purposes, resulting in identity theft and its associated repercussions.
-Intercepted personal information can be used to perpetrate identity theft schemes, posing significant risks to individuals and businesses.
+Intercepted personal information can be used to perform identity theft schemes, posing significant risks to both individuals and businesses.

 Financial Fraud